Known as the city “Where the West Still Lives,” Toppenish has maintained much of its old-century charm while keeping up with the present.

 Each mural costs thousands of dollars, and the Mural Society funds the project with donations and money earned from fundraisers.

-A map of the city and a key to where the murals are located in this year’s Visitor Guide are on the next two pages.
+A map of the city and a key to where the murals are located can be found in this year’s Visitor Guide.
 The number of each mural coincides with numbers on the locator map.

 The Toppenish Visitor Information Center is at 504 E. Elm St. The center also offers mural souvenirs, postcards and full-color books featuring the murals.
 It’s also adjacent to Washington state’s tallest flag pole.